lucasdeeiroz/positivo-appium-extensions/keywords/get_visible_elements_on_screen/README.md

 # Get Visible Elements On Screen — AppiumLibrary Extension

-`VisibleElements` is a custom keyword to retrieve visible UI elements from the screen, with filtering options by type and optional debug mode.
+`VisibleElements` is a custom keyword to retrieve visible UI elements from the screen, with optional type filtering, identifier selection (`resource_id`, `content-desc`) and optional debug mode.
 Designed for mobile test automation with Robot Framework.

 **Element Filtering Flow**
 All screen elements
        ↓
 is_displayed() == True?
        ↓
-Has valid resource-id?
-       ↓
 Passes filter type? (e.g., clickable, text)
        ↓
+Yields a chosen identifier according to id_mode? (resource-id → fallback to content-desc in auto)
+       ↓
+Not a duplicate? (dedupe by (kind, value))
+       ↓
 → Add to result

+**Note:** On Android,  `accessibility_id` is an alias of `content-desc`.
+The result in `auto` mode is a mixed list of identifiers (some `resource-id`, some `content-desc`).

 ---

 ## Purpose

-Provide a reliable method to capture **visible and valid UI elements** during Appium-based mobile testing, filtering results based on common element types and excluding non-visible or invalid references.
+Provide a reliable method to capture **visible and valid UI elements** during Appium-based mobile testing, broadening coverage beyond `resource-id`-only by supporting `content-desc` (accessibility) as a fallback or as the primary mode, while keeping the interface simple.

 ---